rust-lang/rfcs/text/0000-generalized-type-ascription.md

    By reducing the pressure on Rustaceans to name artificial units we can let programmers focus on naming where it matters more (API boundaries).

-4. When you want to pass an expression such as `try { .. }` or `async { .. }` to a function which expects a generic `R: Try` or `R: Future`, type inference can fail.
-In this case, it is more ergonomic to type-ascribe with `try : R { .. }` instead of first introducing an artificial binding.
+   Another instance where temporary artificial bindings may be forced upon users are generic functions where the expected parameter type does not sufficiently constrain type inference causing it to fail.
+With expression type ascription it becomes possible to write `fun(expr: TheType)`.
+This avoids the artificial binding.

-5. Turbofish is not always possible!
+4. Turbofish is not always possible!
 Consider for example:

    ```rust
    fn display_all(elems: impl Iterator<Item: Display>) { ... }